anytizer/open-ideas/ideas/training-videos/readme.md

 * Videos Development
 * Marketing

-If a level video is passed, then only one can access to higher level video.
+If a low level video is passed/viewed, then only one can access to higher level video.